cnescatlab/sonar-cnes-scan-plugin/README.md

-#SonarQube Analysis CNES Plugin
+#SonarQube CNES Plugin

-Analysis plugin for SonarQube: launch analysis directly from the web interface and export reports.
+CNES plugin for SonarQube: launch analysis directly from the web interface and export reports.